The pentagon relation and incidence geometry: Acknowledgments

 \section{Acknowledgments}

-A. D. would like to thank to Piotr Stachura for his criticism, which helped to improve presentation.
+A. D. would like to thank Piotr Stachura and an anonymous Referee for their criticism, which helped to improve presentation.
 The work of A. D. was supported in part by the Ministry of Science and Higher Education grant No. N~N202~174739.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}